nikwalia/schedule-generator/server/README.md

 - Review and then click "Launch".
 Make sure to save the .pem file for enabling access.

 ## Connecting to the EC2 instance
-- To SSH into the site, use the following command: `ssh -i /path/to/your/.pem username@public_ipv4_address`.
+- To SSH into the site, use the following command: `ssh -i /path/to/your/.pem username@public_ipv4_address/database`.
 The default username is `ec2-user` and the public IPv4 address can be obtained on the EC2 instance monitoring dashboard.

 ## First-Time Setup on EC2
 - SSH into the server.
 Make sure Git is installed (`sudo yum install git -y`).
 - Clone this repository.
 - Add a `server_info` to the top-level of the directory.
-   - First line: MySQL access URI string (contains username and password)
+   - First line: MySQL access URI string (contains username, password, and database)
    - Second line: Neo4J access URI, username,  password (comma-separated without spaces)
 - Run the setup script in `server/setup.sh`.